gurongzhang/DAT505-GitHub/Rongzhang Gu Final Project-SelfieCollage/README.md

 # Rongzhang Gu Final Project-SelfieCollage
 ## Introduction:
 #### The core knowledges of this project are:
-  * ### Transferring one normal image into pixel image(Getting pixel color data of the image and assigning them to the cubes in order).
+  * ### Transfering one normal image into pixel image(Getting pixel color data of the image and assigning them to the cubes in order).
   * ### Defining the X,Y,Z scale of each cube according to its RBG color data.
   * ### Visual effect(position moving, rotations, lights)
 #### As I chose the **Mixed-media Collage** as my theme, I thought it might be quiet interesting to use my own selfie as the source to play with.
 I broke all proccesses into four files, and the content for each of them are roughly as follow: